April sees a clear shift towards warmer days in

 Temperature

-Aden in April witnesses an average high-temperature of a still tropical 32.2°C (90°F), indicating a slight variation from
+Aden greets April with an average high-temperature of a still tropical 32.2°C (90°F), marking a slight deviation from the preceding month.
+In April, the nighttime temperature lowers to an average of 25.6°C (78.1°F).

 Heat index